genesiscommunitysuccess/docs/docs/platform-reference/authentication-and-authorisation/authorisation.md

 * PROFILE_RIGHT
 * PROFILE_USER

-Related to these tables we have the RIGHT_SUMMARY table, which contains the superset of rights any given user has based on the profiles assigned to them.
+Related to these tables, we have the RIGHT_SUMMARY table, which contains the superset of rights any given user has.
+These are based on the profiles assigned to them.
 This is the key table used when checking rights, and it exists to allow the efficient checking of a user's rights.

 ![](/img/user-profile-rights-setup.png)